 It's claimed you can save hundreds on your car insurance by taking the extra course but just how much can a newly qualified drivers save?

 We got the five cheapest quotes from a select number of insurers both with and without a pass plus qualification.
-Only one offered any discount and that was less than a third of the cost.
+Some insurers didn't offer any discount and those that did, offered minimal deduction.

 With Pass Plus costs usually over £100 to us the answer is clear, financially Pass Plus is simply not worth it.